walles/ttt/README.md

 ## TODO

-### Make it playable for Johan

-* Present the result on the start screen, with time and number of right-on-the-first-attempt answers

 ### Make it playable for others

+* Present the result on the start screen, with:
+  * DONE: time
+  * number of right-on-the-first-attempt answers
 * If the right answer hasn't been presented in five seconds, show the correct answer so that the player can type it
 * Auto deploy to GitHub Pages on each push to the `main` branch